How to Dress like a Rasta Woman

-- If exposed Skin… Not Tight: There will be days when we as Rasta women will enjoy a loose off the shoulder blouse, or a nice loose skirt to the knees.
+- Dress like a Rasta woman tip #4 – If exposed Skin… Not Tight: There will be days when we as Rasta women will enjoy a loose off the shoulder blouse, or a nice loose skirt to the knees.
 We Just keep in mind that we are not trying to attract “sexual attention,” as we are not part of the heathen.
 Rather Rasta Women dress to demonstrate our divine feminine, in a comfortable manner.
 On these days, we make sure the garment is loose, so that we appear self respectful, and free-flowing and comfortable in our garments, as opposed to, sensual and seductive in tight, skin revealing garments.
 You understand.
+Check out the book life as a Rasta woman to learn more.

-- Rasta women Cover her Locks: Rasta women cover the dreadlocks when in Public.
+- Dress like a Rasta woman tip #6 – Rasta women Cover her Locks: Rasta women cover the dreadlocks when in Public.
 We know that our hair represents our faith and is a living sacrifice to Jah.
 We cover our dreadlocks to respect our faith and ourselves.
 Rasta Women are aware that in Babylon, sometimes long, loose hanging hair on a woman attracts the wrong type of attention from men.
 We wrap our hair so that men and all people who meet and interact with us, see us for who we are as a person, and not our hair style, length, or our hair beauty.
-Rasta women share our locks glory, with our Kings, children, and extended family, not strangers, or people we do not know.
+Rasta women share our dreadlocks glory, with our Kings, children, and extended family, not strangers, or people we do not know.
 Naturally at home we allow our locks to breathe free and hang loose.

-- Rasta women and tights: There will be days when you don’t feel like wearing a skirt.
+- Dress like a Rasta woman tip #7 – Rasta women and tights: There will be days when you don’t feel like wearing a skirt.
 THE MAIN things to consider are, who will I be around today?
 What activities will I be doing today?
 Will I be with my Kids?
 Will there be men around whom I don’t know?
 Wil I be with My King?
-When you are with your King all rules apply, but its ok to wear some tights and a long top.
+When you are with your Rasta King all rules apply, but its ok to wear some tights and a long top.
 As long as effort is made to cover the life portal, and the back area which tend to be round and enticing to men, then you could rock some tights.

 Rastafari t-shirts are best.
 THIS INCLUDES red yellow and green and a Symbol of Rastafari such as, a heart, a Lion, A Rasta Flag, A picture of Empress Menen, or King Selassie I. Tight t-shirts with a bra, and long skirt, is cute for casual days.